 Exceptions.
-This interest rule does not apply to dispositions of :
+This interest rule does not apply to dispositions of:

-- Farm property.
+- Farm property,

-- Personal use property by an individual.
+- Personal use property by an individual,

-- Personal property before 1989.
+- Personal property before 1989, or

 - Real property before 1988.

 How to figure interest on deferred tax.
 First, find the underpayment rate in effect for the month with or within which your tax year ends.
-The underpayment rate is published quarterly in the Internal Revenue Bulletin, available at www. irs.gov.
+The underpayment rate is published quarterly in the Internal Revenue Bulletin, available at IRS.gov.
 Then multiply that rate by the deferred tax.
 The deferred tax is equal to the balance of the unrecognized gain at the end of the tax year multiplied by your maximum tax rate (ordinary or capital gain, as appropriate) in effect for the tax year.

-See IRC 453(I) for information on dealer sales of timeshares and residential lots under the installment method.
+For information on interest on dealer sales of timeshares and residential lots under the installment method, see section 453(I).